zachpino/digidev-s18/week01/README.md

-# Week 1 · Microprocessor Basics, Arduino and Particle Platforms, Photodiode Theremin
+# Week 1 · MicroprocessoBasics, Arduino and Particle Platforms, Photoresistor Theremin

 Welcome to Digital Development Workshop, Spring 2018.
 In this course, the fundamentals of microcontrollers, electronics, and functional programming will be covered through explorations into digital and experimental musicianship.